915425297/CVES/README.md

 ## Simulate the Bug
 ### Prepare the Server
 First download the libssh-0.7.4 (an example of vulnerable version of ssh) from https://www.libssh.org/files/0.7/libssh-0.7.4.tar.xz

-Decompress and direct to the filefold of libssh-0.7.4 And run the following command.
+Decompress and direct to the filefold of libssh-0.7.4

+Run the following command.

 ```
 mkdir build